the 500kV powerline was located seven miles downstream from the 1607 fort at Jamestown

 Map Source: ESRI, ArcGIS Online

 The new gas-fired power plant proposal on the Elizabeth River did not include any transmission lines to supply energy to the Peninsula.
 The Great Bridge Energy Center would sell its electricity into the PJM grid, and Dominion's network of power lines would distribute the electricity to customers.
-However, placing a new generating facility in South Hampton Roads would offset the need to import electricity to Suffolk/Chesapeake/Norfolk/Virginia Beach from facilities west of Richmond.
-However, without transmission lines crossing the James River, a power plant on the Elizabeth River would not solve the reliability issues in North Hampton Roads.6
+Placing a new generating facility in South Hampton Roads would offset the need to import electricity to Suffolk/Chesapeake/Norfolk/Virginia Beach from facilities west of Richmond.
+However, without transmission lines crossing the James River, a power plant on the Elizabeth River would not solve the reliability issues on the Peninsula.6

 Also in 2016 another company, C4GT, proposed a 1,060MW power plant that would be fueled by natural gas and located in Charles City County, north of the James River.
 It too would be an independent "merchant" generation facility, not owned by the regulated utility and with the option of selling the electricity to customers in the PJM grid other than Dominion.